Stock market today: Stocks drift as bond market pressure eases after colder economic data - ExBulletin

 Aside from Salesforce, other tech-related companies received a warmer market reception following their latest earnings reports.

 Many retailers also issue reports, as they usually do to close each earnings season, and monitoring is tight due to concerns about cracks forming in the main driver of the U.S. economy, U.S. household spending.
-Continued high inflation hurts, especially those on low incomes.
+Still high inflation hurts, especially those with lower incomes.

 In foreign stock markets, indexes rose slightly in much of Europe after struggling in Asia.
 Japan's Nikkei 225 fell 1.3%, South Korea's Kospi 1.6% and Hong Kong's Hang Seng 1.3%.